 What Is Comfrey Oil?

-The plant has found widespread use in folk and herbal medicine, acting as a healing agent.
+The plant has found widespread use in folk and herbal medicine for its properties as a healing agent.
 Its oil, for instance, is ideal as a base for salves and has been used in folk medicine to treat wounds and skin infections.

 Uses of Comfrey Oil

-Many of the beneficial properties of comfrey are attributed to its high content of allantoin, a substance that helps promote new skin cell growth, along with other substances that may work in reducing inflammation and maintaining healthy skin.1 Comfrey ointments have been used to help heal bruises and pulled muscles and ligaments.
+Many of the beneficial properties of comfrey are attributed to its high content of allantoin, a substance that, according to the University of Maryland Medical Center, helps promote new skin cell growth, along with other substances that may work in reducing inflammation and maintaining healthy skin.2 Comfrey ointments have been used to help heal bruises and pulled muscles and ligaments.

-Previously, comfrey was used in its tea form to aid in treating stomach problems, as well as ulcers, heavy menstrual periods, diarrhea, bloody urine, persistent cough, and even cancer and chest pain.2 But experts have raised the alarm on consuming it, as it contain toxic substances called pyrrolizidine alkaloids (PAs), which damage the liver and can lead to fatality.
+Previously, comfrey was used in its tea form to aid in treating stomach problems, as well as ulcers, heavy menstrual periods, diarrhea, bloody urine, persistent cough and even cancer and chest pain.3 But experts have raised the alarm on consuming it, as it contains toxic substances called pyrrolizidine alkaloids (PAs), which damage the liver and can lead to fatality.
+According to the FDA, there is even evidence that PAs may be carcinogenic in sensitive body tissues when used orally.

-In the United States, comfrey is sold only in creams and ointments; countries like the United Kingdom, Australia, Canada, and Germany have also banned the sale of comfrey-containing oral products.
+The FDA reported this in 2001, when it sent letters to supplement manufacturers warning them not to put this herb in dietary supplements.
+Today, in the United States, comfrey is sold only in creams and ointments; countries like the United Kingdom, Australia, Canada and Germany have also banned the sale of comfrey-containing oral products.

 But this isn't to ignore the potential healing effects of a common comfrey product, which is its oil.
-Comfrey oil can help you naturally address skin issues such as scratches, rash (including diaper rash), bug bites (particularly spiders), and shallow wounds.
-It is also deemed helpful easing pain from arthritis, muscle aches, and soreness.
+Comfrey oil can help you naturally address wound healing and skin issues4 such as scratches, rash (including diaper rash), bug bites (particularly spiders) and shallow wounds.
+It is also deemed helpful as a massage salve easing pain from arthritis, muscle aches, low back pain and soreness.5

 Composition of Comfrey Oil

 The comfrey plant contains substances thought to aid skin regrowth, primarily allantoin but also including rosmarinic acid and tannins.
-It also contains pyrrolizidine alkaloids (PAs), which are toxic especially to your liver.
+As already noted, it also contains pyrrolizidine alkaloids (PAs), which can be toxic to your liver.

 Benefits of Comfrey Oil

-Here are different comfrey oil benefits classified according to skin or health condition:3
+Here are different comfrey oil benefits classified according to skin or health condition:6

-- For skin rashes – Comfrey oil can help in treating rashes.
+• For skin rashes —– Comfrey oil can help in treating rashes.
 However, caution should be taken when it comes to deep wounds – the oil can help heal the skin so quickly that the new tissue may cover the wound before deep healing inside, resulting in an abscess or skin infection.
-Remember, too, that there are warnings against using comfrey on broken skin because its PAs or harmful substances can still be absorbed by your skin.
+Remember, too, that there are warnings against using comfrey on broken skin because its PAs can still be absorbed by your skin.

-- As a poultice – A poultice is a good alternative if you have an infection but don't want to apply comfrey oil directly.
-Here's how to do it: blend four cups of chopped comfrey leaves and stems with one-fourth cup of carrier oil, such as jojoba, almond, or olive oil.
+• As a poultice — A poultice is a good alternative if you have an infection but don't want to apply comfrey oil directly.
+Here's how to do it: Blend 4 cups of chopped comfrey leaves and stems with 1/4 cup of carrier oil, such as jojoba, almond or olive oil.
 Without straining out the herb, wrap the comfrey oil paste with a cotton cloth.
-Freeze this poultice to help reduce pain and inflammation.
+Freeze this poultice before applying to help reduce pain and inflammation.
 Otherwise, you may apply it directly on the affected area for at least 30 minutes.

-- For bone fractures – Apart from helping treat superficial wounds, comfrey oil has also been applied to fractured bones or torn ligaments in areas of the body where it is not possible to place a cast, such as a rib.
-It can be applied directly onto your skin or in a poultice, potentially promoting fast healing.
+• For bone fractures — Apart from helping treat superficial wounds, comfrey oil has also been used for fractured bones or torn ligaments in areas of the body where it is not possible to place a cast, such as a rib.
+It can be applied directly onto your skin or in a poultice, potentially promoting faster healing.
 It is also said to help reconstruct torn muscles that might have been injured.

 How Does Comfrey Oil Work?

-As an old European folk remedy, comfrey has so many traditional and current uses, mostly focused on skin case.
+As an old European folk remedy, comfrey has many traditional and current uses, mostly focused on skin care.
 It is important to attribute many of these positive impacts to its high amounts of allantoin, a mucilaginous healing substance that causes cell growth.

-Being mucilaginous, comfrey is commonly used for helping heal wounds, preventing scars, and treating existing ones, along with decreasing dryness and flaking of skin.
-The oil appears to work as an anti-inflammatory, an analgesic, and an aide in the healing of sprains and broken bones.
+Being mucilaginous, comfrey is commonly used for helping heal wounds, preventing scars and treating existing ones, along with decreasing dryness and flaking of skin.
+The oil appears to work as an anti-inflammatory, an analgesic and an aid in the healing of sprains and broken bones.
 It also demonstrates effectiveness in assisting treatment of atopic dermatitis, psoriasis and eczema.

 All these potential benefits are obtained through topical application and not ingestion, largely due to the PAs or toxic, liver-destroying substances present in the plant.